 Check out the Complete Streets photo gallery by clicking here.

 Complete Streets Infrastructure

 Around Traverse City and throughout the County you might start seeing new and improved ways to make your way around town on two wheels or two feet.
-As the area grows to be more bicycle and pedestrian friendly, you might see more bicycle lanes, sharrows, crosswalks, and even trails.
-To help newbies make their way around, and maybe remind those old hands, here are a few tips of the trade:
+As the area becomes more bicycle and pedestrian friendly, you might see more bicycle lanes, contra-flow lanes, sharrows, crosswalks and even trails.

 The US Department of Transportation Federal Highway Administration’s Manual on Uniform Traffic Control Devices (MUTCD) defines bike lanes as “a portion of the roadway which has been designated by striping, signing and pavement marking for the preferential or exclusive use by bicyclists.”
 In general, this designated lane helps many bicyclists feel more comfortable on a roadway and helps motorists expect to see cyclists and predict their movements.

 - Go with the flow: Unless delineated as such, bike lanes are not for two-way traffic.
 Do not ride against the flow of traffic.
 Doing so greatly increases your risk of a crash.

 - Door zone: If there is a bike lane adjacent to parked cars, avoid the door zone.
 Often someone getting out of their car will not check to see if a person on a bike is coming before opening their door.
 Ride defensively.
 If you are parking next to a bike lane, try opening your door with right hand, forcing you to reach over and look backward.

 - Intersections: The majority of conflict points are at the intersections and although a well designed bike lane can help make people on bikes more noticeable, it still can be tricky going crossing at an intersection.
 Again, be defensive, obey all traffic signals, and watch for turning vehicles both from ahead of you (a left turning vehicle) and coming from behind (a right turning vehicle).